refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### How can I create a custom data provider?

-[Refer to the "Create Data Provider From Scratch" section in the tutorial for more information →][data-provider-tutorial]
+[Refer to the "Create Data Provider From Scratch" section in the tutorial for more information →][create-a-data-provider]

 ### How can I customize existing data providers?

-[Refer to the "Create Data Provider with Swizzle" section in the tutorial for more information →][data-provider-tutorial]
+[Refer to the "Create Data Provider with Swizzle" section in the tutorial for more information →][swizzle-a-data-provider]

 ### How I can override a specific method of Data Providers?